khushalsolanki001/POLYTRADE/README.md

 MIT — free to use, modify, and distribute.

 this was in devlopment not accurate
+DYOR.